 Lower due to a higher number of seats |

-Candidates must be at least 17 years old by December 31 of the year of admission.
+Age Limit: Candidates must be at least 17 years old by December 31st of the admission year.

 When applying for MBBS in Bangladesh, it's essential to ensure that all necessary documents are prepared and submitted correctly.
 Proper documentation is crucial for a smooth admission process, and any missing or incorrect documents can delay or jeopardize your admission.